fbpx

 On their own these foods could be fine, but if eaten together they could add to your symptoms by tipping the amount of sorbitol into ‘high’ in one meal.

-If you’re feeling a bit overwhelmed with planning low FODMAP meals you can download my 7 day low FODMAP meal plan for inspiration for tasty low FODMAP meals.
+If you’re feeling a bit overwhelmed with planning meals you can download my 7 day low FODMAP meal plan for inspiration for tasty low FODMAP meals.

-If you make a mistake and eat higher FODMAP foods during the low FODMAP phase it isn’t the end of the world, just switch back to a lower FODMAP plan and keep going.
+If you make a mistake and eat higher FODMAP foods during the restriction phase it isn’t the end of the world.
+Just switch back to a lower FODMAP plan and keep going.

 Make sure you are eating a healthy, balanced diet during the restriction and reintroduction phase.

-Working with a registered nutrition professional is the best way to do this so you can be sure your diet will cover the basics whilst you’re on a low FODMAP diet.
+Working with a registered nutrition professional is the best way to do this.
+It will help you be sure your diet will cover the basics whilst you’re cutting out so many foods.

 Pro tip – You can also download the Monash University app for the complete list of foods high and low in FODMAPs.
 It covers most foods and it’s really handy to take out and about with you.